ntotten/facebook-demos-july2012/README.txt

-Below is the locations of the following demos:
+Below are the locations of the following demos:

 1. PHP Demo (https://github.com/facebook/facebook-php-sdk/tree/master/examples)
 2. ASP.NET MVC with Server Side Flow